contagon/handbook/handbook/6-stake-leadership.md

 Isaiah described latter-day Zion as a tent or a tabernacle secured by stakes (see [Isaiah 33:20]; [54:2]).
 Today the Church is organized into stakes.
 Each stake is composed of multiple wards and is led by a stake president.

 The Lord establishes stakes for “the gathering together” of His people and “for a defense, and … a refuge” from the world ([Doctrine and Covenants 115:6]).
-Members and leaders in a stake work together to accomplish the work of salvation and exaltation (see [1.2]).
+Members and leaders in a stake work together to participate in God’s work of salvation and exaltation (see [1.2]).

 ## 6.2 Stake Presidency